 Dow’s critically acclaimed memoir, The Autobiography of an Execution, was a finalist for the National Book Critics Circle award and the winner of the 2010 Barnes & Noble Discover Award for nonfiction.
 His most recent book, Things I’ve Learned From Dying, was published in January 2014.

 Meredith J. Duncan joined the faculty in 1998.
 Two of the courses she teaches are Criminal Law and Professional Responsibility.
 Professor Duncan has developed a specialty in the intersection of the two areas of law, focusing on the law relating to the liability of criminal defense attorneys.
-As a law student, she published a comment on battered women who kill their abusers.
+She has also written in the areas of sexual assault and battered women.

-Sandy Guerra Thompson has been a member of the faculty since 1990.
+Sandra Guerra Thompson has been a member of the faculty since 1990.
 Before joining the faculty, she worked as a prosecutor in the New York County D.A.’s Office in Manhattan, doing both trial and appellate work.
-She has taught courses in criminal law, criminal procedure, sentencing, federal criminal law, evidence, prisoners’ rights, and criminal law issues in U.S.-Mexico relations.
-She has written extensively on civil asset forfeiture and sentencing, as well as on other issues in criminal procedure and criminal law.
+Professor Thompson teaches and writes in the areas of criminal law, criminal procedure, wrongful convictions and evidence.
+She has authored numerous articles on criminal law topics such as eyewitness identification and wrongful conviction, immigration crimes, jury discrimination, police interrogations, federal sentencing, and asset forfeiture.
 She is a former chair of the AALS Section on Criminal Justice and a member of the Board of Advisors of the ALI’s drafting project entitled, “Model Penal Code: Sentencing”.
-She was awarded the 2003 Teaching Excellence Award by the University of Houston.